 2021 Climate Action Pursuit: Request for Proposals

-Please submit a session proposal to contribute your expertise to the Pursuit.
+Submitting a proposal means you will get to contribute your expertise to the Pursuit.
 Strong sessions will help people across our networks – in higher education, finance, climate solutions, nonprofits, and government – face today’s intersecting crises and accomplish their climate, resilience, and justice goals.

 How to Submit a Session Proposal